-- Adding Salt to the password (appending a random string) - Lookup tables won't work - Do not implement your own crypto algorithm (use e.g. phpass)
+- Adding Salt to the password (appending a random string) - Lookup tables won't work - Store the salt (random string) and the hash - Do not implement your own crypto algorithm (use e.g. phpass)

 Application Authentication

 - Single factor authentication such as passwords too risky for critical applications - guessing of passwords, sniffing of packets if passwords are not encrypted - passwords reused by user across sites - spyware which captures password - Two-factor authentication - e.g. password plus one-time password sent by SMS - e.g. password plus one-time password devices - device generates a new pseudo-random number every minute, and displays to user - user enters the current number as password - application server generates same sequence of pseudo-random numbers to check that the number is correct